METALLIZING WITH ROBOTS

 - We use Osu Hessler metallizing equipment for our robotic solutions.

-- We recommend to use inverter based power sources if the program require multiple start/stop operations.
+- We recommend to use inverter based power sources if the program requires multiple start/stop operations.

 - The spray pattern can be controlled from a circular spray fan to an elliptical shape in-situ.